emilykuowen/cs230_project/README.md

 All the model training code are stored in the `model/` folder.

 Before training a model, you will need to make the following changes in your local `nussl` library:
 1. Run the following command in your terminal.
-If it cannot find nussl, check above to install the requirements.
+If it cannot find `nussl`, check above to install the requirements.
 ```bash
 python -m pip show nussl
 ```